awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 + Some copy jobs that were previously defined in AssetProcessorPlatformConfig.ini have been removed.
 In their place, we have a new CopyDependencyBuilder that performs the same copy to the cache.
 This CopyDependencyBuilder also examines the assets it copies for product dependencies, emitting what it finds.

 **Gems version**

-Some of the included Lumberyard Gems have new versions.
+Some of the Gems included have new versions.
 + Populate the app descriptors (see the command on this page https://docs.aws.amazon.com/lumberyard/latest/userguide/az-module-gems.html) to make sure your project continues to work.
 + If populating app descriptors fails for your project, manually edit your project's Gems.json file to reference the new versions of the Gems.
 + Update your project's Editor.xml and Game.xml (found in the config folder under project root).